 The Framingham Housing Authority and the Framingham Police Department began a part-time program in 1994 after reviewing issues in its developments that took both time and resources from the police and housing staff.
 After seeing much success at a part-time level, and the work multiplying, it was decided in 1996 to form a full time partnership to enhance the quality of life for the residents of the Framingham Housing.

-The authority subsidizes approximately 800 housing units under the Section 8 Federal Rental Assistance Program throughout the town, and also owns 1,069 public housing units.
+The authority subsidizes approximately 800 housing units under the Section 8 Federal Rental Assistance Program throughout the city, and also owns 1,069 public housing units.

 Application Background Check

 The Housing Authority Liaison Officer Peter Tessicini and a staff person from the authority review all applications for Housing.
 A criminal background check is done on all applicants and household members over 17 years of age.
 Under a special agreement with the FBI, criminal records from out of state are also requested when a background check on all applicants is done, and reveals residency outside of Massachusetts.

 Denial, Appeals & Eviction